patrickbucher/daily-frontend-grind-q4-2024/diary.md

 know how such a feature is used in practice, not how its usage can be demonstrated by a totally contrived example.

+I only finished summarizing the chapter after my lunch break.
+Onto the chapter about objects.

 # Day 62 (2024-12-02)

 I read the part about enums in chapter 9 and summarized it on paper, but didn't